Toton Churches supports three mission partners and some other organisations and projects described below through both prayer and financial giving.

 Bisoke last visited us here in Toton in April 2017.
 We receive his prayer updates and pray frequently for him and his family.
 As well as his work in the Youth Department for the Province, Bisoke and his wife Furaha lead a number of projects in and around their home city of Bunia.

-We have recently been able to provide financial support to enable the purchase of sewing machines there which local women can use to support themselves and their families.
+In 2017 we were able to provide financial support to enable the purchase of sewing machines there which local women can use to support themselves and their families.

 An Anglican evangelical mission agency working with churches, mainly in the UK and Republic of Ireland.
 Their mission is to enable churches to help every person hear and discover the good news of Jesus Christ.